 With each annual lottery, the principal will identify the number of FRL seats to make available per grade level in order to promote a balance of admitted students across each grade.
 The number of total openings at each grade level will be reduced based on the number of openings reserved for ED priority.
 Each applicant will have the opportunity to select priority ED status on the lottery application.
 This designation will be optional and not required.
-However, applicants that do not select ED priority on the lottery application will not be able to indicate priority at a later date.
+However, applicants that do not select ED priority at a later date.
 Applicants that select ED priority status will be required to consent to household income verification by designated school staff to verify FRL status.
 Only designated staff will have access to this information.
 Once the status is verified, the documentation will not be retained for used for any other purposes.